cp-algorithms/cp-algorithms/src/algebra/prime-sieve-linear.md

 ## Runtime and Memory

 Although the running time of $O(n)$ is better than $O(n \log \log n)$ of the classic sieve of Eratosthenes, the difference between them is not so big.
-In practice that means just double difference in speed, and the optimized versions of the sieve run as fast as the algorithm given here.
+In practice the linear sieve runs about as fast as a typical implementation of the sieve of Eratosthenes.

+In comparison to optimized versions of the sieve of Erathosthenes, e.g. the segmented sieve, it is much slower.

 Considering the memory requirements of this algorithm - an array $lp []$ of length $n$, and an array of $pr []$ of length  $\frac n {\ln n}$, this algorithm seems to worse than the classic sieve in every way.